nflverse/nflverse-pbp-internal/README.md

 nflfastR uses these raw pbp to create the nflfastR pbp dataset.

-Code in `/auto/` runs automatically in a gh actuion.
+Code in `/auto/` runs automatically in a gh action.